califano-lab/acdc/README.md

 # Others
 1. Colors silhouette
 2. if control = NULL, choose fast action, i.e. default parameters for fast solution (to be decided after some tests)
+3. (RunTime and other parameters added to the output )